Venezuelan War of Independence: Gual and España Conspiracy

 It consisted of a Liberal movement that involved the installation of democracy in Spain, inspired by the French Revolution and with the participation of important members of the society.
 Regardless this attempt at democracy failed, and some of their members were sent to prisons in Spanish Colonies, one of them, Juan Batista Picornell, was sent to the Port of La Guaira, where he secretly met with Manuel Gual and Jose Maria España.
-His revolutionary Ideas spread like wildfire throughout the country, and sooner than later both Gual and España found themselves leading a conspiracy against the Spanish rule.
+His revolutionary Ideas spread throughout the country, and sooner than later both Gual and España found themselves leading a conspiracy against the Spanish rule.